SpellholdStudios/Adrian_NPC/README.md

 - Replaced `GAME_IS` conditions with variables checks to speed up install time.
 - Fixed a typo in `HANDLE_CHARSETS` function (replaced *infer_charset* with *infer_charsets*).
+- Externalized tp2 code into *main_component.tpa* and *adrian_crossmod.tpa* libraries for more comfortable readability and maintenance.
 - Removed useless files and backup folder.
 - Lower cased files.